 Michael Stotts, Managing Director

-Michael Stotts has served as Managing Director of Hartford Stage since 2007.
-Recent accomplishments include an $11 Million Capital and Endowment Campaign, and the renovation and expansion of the Stage’s theatre facility.
+Michael Stotts is in his 9th year as Managing Director of Hartford Stage.
+Recent accomplishments include an $11 Million Capital and Endowment Campaign, and the expansion and on-going renovations of the Stage’s theatre facility.
 Recent artistic accomplishments include A Gentlemen’s Guide to Love and Murder, winner of the 2013 Tony Award for Best Musical; Man in a Case starring Mikhail Baryshnikov, which recently completed a national tour; and the Pulitzer Prize-winning play, Water by the Spoonful by Quiara Alegria Hudes.
 In 2010, in partnership with Michael Wilson, he produced Horton Foote’s The Orphans’ Home Cycle which won the Drama Desk and Outer Critics Circle Awards, among others.
 During his three-year tenure as Managing Director at Long Wharf Theatre in New Haven, Mr. Stotts produced a significant number of new plays including works by Paula Vogel, Craig Lucas, James Lapine and Julia Cho, among others.
 Sixteen Wounded by Eliam Kraiem moved to Broadway in 2004, and Cho’s BFE and Lapine’s Fran’s Bed with Mia Farrow subsequently transferred to Off-Broadway’s Playwrights Horizons.
 Prior to Long Wharf he served as Managing Director at George Street Playhouse in New Brunswick, New Jersey, and for nine years he served in the same capacity at the Shakespeare Theatre of New Jersey in Madison, New Jersey, where he successfully initiated and managed a $7.5 million capital campaign to build the F.M.
 Kirby Shakespeare Theatre, which opened in 1998.
 Mr. Stotts began his professional career at the Manhattan Theatre Club where he served in a number of management capacities from 1986–1990.
-Mr. Stotts currently serves on the boards of Hartford Performs, and The Edward C. and Ann T. Roberts Foundation.
+Mr. Stotts currently serves on the boards of Hartford Performs, and Billings Forge Community Works.
 He was a co-founder and President of the Connecticut Arts Alliance, a statewide arts advocacy organization; he continues to serve on that board.
-He has recently served on the board of the National Corporate Theatre Fund.
-In New Jersey, Mr. Stotts served as Chairman of the New Jersey Theatre Alliance and served on the board of ArtPride New Jersey.
 In 2005, Mr. Stotts was honored with a Distinguished Advocate Award from the Connecticut Commission on Culture and Tourism, and in 2011 he received the Commission’s Elizabeth L. Mahaffey Arts Administration Fellowship.
 He is originally from Calgary, Alberta.

 Elizabeth Williamson, Associate Artistic Director